 Leading US jurisdictions

 The leading US jurisdictions recognise directed trusts.
-Delaware, New Hampshire and South Dakota have comprehensive statutes governing directed trusts.5 Notably, each of those states ring-fences the trustee's and the powerholder's respective powers and duties.
-In those states, a trustee does not have any duty to monitor a powerholder's conduct, advise the powerholder, or warn a beneficiary concerning any matter in which the trustee might exercise a power in a different manner from the powerholder.
-To the extent that the terms of the trust provide that a trustee must follow another person's direction, the trustee is not liable for acting in accordance with that direction.
-A trustee is not liable for the powerholder's acts or omissions.
+Delaware, New Hampshire and South Dakota have comprehensive statutes governing directed trusts.5 Notably, each of those states ring-fences the trustee's and the powerholder's respective powers and duties, such that a trustee does not have any duty to monitor a powerholder's conduct, advise the powerholder, or warn a beneficiary concerning any matter in which the trustee might exercise a power in a different manner from the powerholder.
+To the extent that the terms of the trust provide that a trustee must follow another person's direction, the trustee is not liable for acting in accordance with that direction and is not liable for the powerholder's other acts or omissions.

 Other US jurisdictions